withmono/connect-react-native/README.md

 ## Getting Started

 1. Register on the [Mono](https://app.mono.com) website and get your public and secret keys.
-2. Setup a server to [exchange tokens](https://docs.mono.co/api/bank-data/authorisation/exchange-token) to access user financial data with your Mono secret key.
+2. Set up a server to [exchange tokens](https://docs.mono.co/api/bank-data/authorisation/exchange-token) to access user financial data with your Mono secret key.

 ## Installation
 Using NPM